jeanlauliac/mekano/README.md

 Any output directory containing targets is automatically created by *neomake* during the update.

+#### Transformations

 There are two kind of transformations with *neomake*:

   * **plain** transformations noted with a single pipe '|'.
 In this case, the recipe is invoked with all the input files, and is assumed to produce all the output files.

   * **pair** transformations noted with a double pipe '||'.
-    Those let you associate prerequisites and targets by pairs.
+Those let you associate prerequisites and targets by pairs, in order.
 For example, `./foo.c ./bar.c || Compile > ./foo.o ./bar.o` is equivalent to:

         ./foo.c | Compile > ./foo.o
         ./bar.c | Compile > ./bar.o

+#### Patterns

+Globbing patterns can appear both as prerequisites and targets, but yield different results.

+Prerequisite patterns expand in two steps:

+  * First, *neomake* looks for existing files matching the pattern.
+Those are the original sources.
+  * Then, it looks for other relations' targets matching the pattern.
+Those are intermediate files.

+Target patterns always expand as a result of the prerequisites.
+For each prerequisite found, *neomake* performs a transposition with the rules below:

+  * the '**' path(s) is transfered to the corresponding '**';
+  * the '*' pathname(s) is transfered to the corresponding '*'.

+For example, for a relation './src/**/*.c || Compile > ./obj/**/*.o', if a file
+'./src/a/foo.c' was found, the target pattern is expanded to './obj/a/foo.o'.
+Since it is a pair transformation, each file will effectively be compiled to its object counterpart separately.

 ### Values